pwafire/pwafire/packages/README.md

 const options = { multiple: true };
 ```

-#### Call the contacts method on pwa, the promise resolves with an array of contacts selected by the user.
+#### Call the contacts method on pwa, the promise resolves with an object

 ```js
 // Do something with the promise value...